 US sales tax and Squarespace pricing

-Squarespace is required by law to collect sales tax in states where we maintain a physical presence.
-We apply taxes to these services for residents of the following states:
+Squarespace collects sales tax in areas where we're legally required to do so.
+We apply taxes to applicable subscriptions for residents of the following cities and states:

 Your tax location is determined by the billing address entered with your credit card information.
 Please ensure your billing information is correct.